FOSSEE/st-scripts/getting-started-ipython/script.rst

 This brings us to the end of the tutorial on getting started with ``ipython``.

-In this tutorial we have seen
+In this tutorial we have learnt
 {{{ show the outline/summary slide. }}}

+{{{ Show the "sponsored by FOSSEE" slide }}}

+This tutorial was created as a part of FOSSEE project, NME ICT, MHRD India

+Hope you have enjoyed and found it useful.
 Thank you!